GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/index.md

 - **Ethical & Epistemic Integrity**: Governance grounded in truth-seeking and ethical reflection
 - **Minimum Viable Governance**: The simplest mechanisms achieving maximum impact through keystone reforms

 These principles work together as a living system, with built-in protocols for resolving conflicts between competing values and stress-testing frameworks under pressure.
+They are designed to align with and learn from Indigenous governance principles including bioregional stewardship, seventh-generation thinking, and ceremonial decision-making processes that have sustained human-Earth relationships for millennia.
+The full articulation of these foundational approaches can be found in the [Indigenous & Traditional Knowledge Governance Framework](/frameworks/indigenous-governance-and-traditional-knowledge#core-principles), which provides the cultural protocols and Traditional Knowledge necessary for implementing the Treaty's institutional reforms in ways that honor rather than extract from Indigenous wisdom.

 [Learn more about Core Principles](/frameworks/treaty-for-our-only-home#core-principles)